 I support suicide: not of individuals, but The System.
 Let it burn.

 DNR stands for “do not resuscitate.”
 Some tattoo it on their chest.
-It says, “leave me alone.
+It means, “leave me alone.
 Let me die in peace.”

 DNR also stands for Department of Natural Resources.
+If that were stamped on your chest, wouldn’t it mean the opposite?
 Are we natural resources, trees to be farmed or mountains to be mined?